A locally preferred structure characterises all dynamical regimes of a supercooled liquid: and Cooperative structural rearrangements

 The primary portion of Figure~\ref{fig:timescales} shows the ratios of $\tau_{M}$ to $\tau_{LC}$ and $\tau^{(FLD)}_{icos}$, respectively, as a function of temperature.
-The high temperature, simple liquid regime $(T>T_{A})$ is characterized by the liquid's propensity to flow: $\tau_{M}$ is so short that typical local atomic rearrangements occur only after the surrounding environment has relaxed in response to shear strains.
-It is not until the system is cooled through $T_{A}$ that $\tau_{M} \geq \tau_{LC}$, and that atomic clusters can begin to rearrange with one another on a time scale during which the liquid behaves like a solid.
-Here cooperative restructuring can contribute to the liquid's relaxation process \cite{Iwashita2013}.
-The icosahedra, however, are stable enough to persist on liquid timescales $(\tau_{icos}>\tau_{M})$ for temperatures well below $T_{A}$.
-In the regime where $T_{A} > T > T_{D}$, liquid relaxation processes thus involve non-icosahedral atomic clusters, which cooperatively rearrange amidst inert icosahedra and form off of them, new, connected icosahedra.
-This process is depicted in a simplified 2D illustration in the inset of Figure~\ref{fig:timescales}.
-This can be seen in Figure~\ref{fig:icos_pop}, which shows, on a log scale, the evolution of the populations of the total, isolated, and connected icosahedra in a volume containing 30,000 atoms.
-At $T_{A}$ the number of icosahedra involved in FLDs surpass the number of isolated ones, and the total population begins to grow exponentially with inverse temperature.
+Liquid relaxation in the high temperature, simple liquid regime $(T>T_{A})$ is characterized by uncorrelated local rearrangements of atomic clusters: $\tau_{M} \approx \tau_{LC}$.
+That the high temperature liquid relaxation time is generally controlled by $\tau_{LC}$ in atomic liquids was first shown by Iwashita \textit{et al.} \cite{Iwashita2013}.
+Here, $\tau_{M}$ is so short that consecutive atomic rearrangements occur only after the surrounding environment has relaxed in response to shear strains.
+It is not until the system is cooled through $T_{A}$ that $\tau_{M} > \tau_{LC}$, and that typical atomic clusters can begin to rearrange with one another on a time scale during which the liquid behaves like a solid.
+Here cooperative restructuring can begin contributing to the liquid's relaxation process \cite{Iwashita2013}.

-This is, to our knowledge, the first structural account of the ordering that accompanies the high-temperature crossover in liquid metals \cite{Iwashita2013, Chen1988}.
-The inset of Figure~\ref{fig:icos_pop} shows the rapid growth of FLDs upon cooling, plotting the average icosahedron-domain size, $\overline{s}$, on a log scale versus inverse temperature. $\overline{s}$ is weighted by the fractions of icosahedra involved in the domains.